rabbitmq/rabbitmq-website/site/configure.md

 ### <a id="config-file-formats" class="anchor" href="#config-file-formats">The New and Old Config File Formats</a>

-Prior to RabbitMQ 3.7.0, RabbitMQ config file was named `rabbitmq.config` and used <a href="http://www.erlang.org/doc/man/config.html">an Erlang term configuration format</a>.
+Prior to RabbitMQ 3.7.0, RabbitMQ config file was named `rabbitmq.config` and used an [Erlang term configuration format](http://www.erlang.org/doc/man/config.html).
 That format is still supported for backwards compatibility.
 Those running 3.7.0 or later are recommended to consider the new sysctl format.

 The new format is easier to generate deployment automation tools.